htpkbs/splotch/README.md

 ![Right PCB front](assets/front-right.png)

+# Case/Back Plates

+There are no plate or full case files (sandwich style is hard with exposed components...),,but there are some DXF files to print back plates for each half.
+You can mount the PCBs to these back plates using M2 size screws and standoffs.
+[Here is the file for the left back plate](assets/case-left.dxf) and [here is the file for the right back plate](assets/case-right.dxf).

 # Schematic

 There is a PDF of the [schematic of the left half here](assets/schematic-left.pdf) and the [schematic of the right half here](assets/schematic-right.pdf).